All articles

 • Be on the lookout for phishing!
 Don’t click links, download programs, or sign in to websites you don’t recognize.

 • Protect your accounts as much as possible.
 Use randomized and unique passwords.
-Use a suitable two-factor security method that relies on a physical device, and not on SMS-based verification.
+Use a suitable two-factor security method that relies on a physical device, not SMS-based verification.
 Avoid using your Google, Facebook, etc. accounts to log into other services.

 Have you already been SIM jacked?
-Here is a list of tips to help you do some damage control:
+Here is a list of tips to help you do some damage control: While panicking is understandable, you need your brain’s full capacity to solve the situation.
+So deep breaths and…

 • Change your password for any of your accounts that may have been compromised.